particify/arsnova-server/README.md

 ![ARSnova](src/site/resources/showcase.png)

-ARSnova consists of two projects: the mobile client and the server.
-This repository contains the server code.
-You will find the client at thm-projects/arsnova-mobile.
+ARSnova consists of two projects: the mobile frontend and the backend.
+This repository contains the backend code.
+You will find the frontend at thm-projects/arsnova-mobile.
 However, you do not need to download both repositories in order to get started.

 [![Build Status](https://travis-ci.org/thm-projects/arsnova-backend.svg?branch=master)](https://travis-ci.org/thm-projects/arsnova-backend)